 Please, feel free to ask us for a quote regarding any of the above options.
 And if the need shall arise, we are also open to special agreements on the use of the flow simulation package.

-The following pictures present the results computed by Snas3D for the ONERA M6 test case.
+The following pictures present the results obtained by Snas3D for the ONERA M6 test case.
 It constitutes transonic, turbulent flow past a 30° swept wing at Mach 0.8395, angle of attack 3.06° and Reynolds number of 11.72 million:

-© 2011-2017, CFD Consulting & Analysis.
+© 2011-2024, CFD Consulting & Analysis.
 All rights reserved.